gooseberry/smoke/docs/games/arcane-dimensions.md

 # Arcane Dimensions

 !!!
-Warning "Installing this mod will attempt to install [Quake](quake.md) onto your system if it is not already present."
+Warning

+    This is a mod designed to work with [Quake](quake.md) and will only work if Quake has been installed.
+If Quake is not present on your system, this script will attempt to install it.

 !!!
 Quote ""